 Being specific with the acknowledgement of responsibilities discussed in section 2 (a), makes it easier to implement the Remorseful or I’m Sorry step.
 There are several ways to apply this step.

 (1) Apologize and Request Forgiveness.
 This method requires you to apologize for each and every wrongful action/inaction you did, each harm caused by you, and request forgiveness from the person wronged for each action and harm.
 This requires an apology only for wrongful action/inaction and harm caused by your actions/inactions.
 You do not apologize for actions/inactions that are not wrongful, nor do you apologize for damages or injuries that were not caused by you.

 This Remorse step is only applicable to that guilt inside you.
-What and how your friend or other protected class member feels, is not the issue.
+What and how your friends or other protected class members feel, are not applicable.
 Those people may be operating under their own false negative thoughts.

 However, there may be portions of the facts or emotions that apply and some that do not apply.
-In the example where a person outbid their friend on a home they were trying to buy, there may be damages that were not applicable.
-For example, if the friend could not qualify for buying the home, there is no need to apology for that element of damage.
+In the example where a person outbid their friend on a home, there may be damages that were not applicable.
+For instance, if the friend could not qualify for buying the home, there is no need to apology for that element of damage.
 But there is an obligation to apologize for the dishonesty, untrustworthiness, breach of confidence, etc.

 Next, you must listen.
 The victim may identify many other actions that you forgot or did not know about.
 You must listen with an open mind and resist the temptation to justify or defend yourself.